 - Preprints and Communications JINR

 - HANARO.
-Newsletter of Korea Atomic Energy Research Institute
+Newsletter Korea Atomic Energy Research Institute

 - Nuclear Engineering and Design

-Information about licenses and databases to which NCBJ has purchased access in 2025.
+Information on licenses and databases to which NCBJ has access in 2026.

-OUP – Mathematics & Physical Sciences Collection – access to e-journals + open publishing
+- OUP– only the Mathematics & Physical Sciences collection – access to e-journals + open publishing

 - Astronomy & Geophysics